Skip to content

 From conversations with multiple organisations, we now have a clearer timescale for the project.

-The last of the surveys to help inform the design of the bridge have been completed and we have now had the chance to review the initial designs.
+The last of the surveys to help inform the design of the bridge have been completed and reviewed.

-We will now enter a detailed design and pre-app phase, engaging with the organisations we need to seek formal permission from, to take onboard any feedback they have with regards to our design options before we submit our final planning application in spring 2024.
+We then entered a detailed design and pre-app phase, engaging with the organisations we need to seek formal permission from, to take onboard any feedback they have with regards to our design options before we submitted our final planning application in spring 2024.

-It will then take up to 12 weeks for planning and four months for Marine Management Organisation permission to be reviewed and outcomes shared.
-If we’re successful we will then tender for materials and construction.
+It will now take up to 12 weeks for planning and four months for Marine Management Organisation permission to be reviewed and outcomes shared.
+We will also need to tender for materials and construction.

 Subject to permissions and to ensure birds have finished breeding in the area, the earliest and most realistic build date we’re working to is September, with the aim that the replacement bridge is in place and completed by autumn 2024.